-A Few days ago Alienvault Labs reported U.S Department of Labor website was hacked and redirects to malware page.
+A Few days ago Alienvault Labs reported the U.S Department of Labor website was hacked and redirects to the malware page.
 In their report, they mentioned the exploit used in the attack was CVE-2012-4792.

 CVE identifier CVE-2013-1347 has been assigned for this new IE vulnerability.
 Microsoft noted that Internet Explorer 6, IE7, IE9, and IE10 are not affected by the vulnerability.